EU Green Week 2026:

 The experience creates space to:

-• Open space for new ideas, questions and perspectives rather than predefined answers.
+- Discuss new ideas, questions and perspectives rather than providing predefined answers.

 Info